This is my monthly report of our net worth progress for January 2019

 The first was by a mistake in a tenanted properties list I got a while ago.
 For the 2nd, I actually started the due diligence process with a legal firm and they came up with things I should pay attention to.
 But this morning, an email came from the legal advisor saying that the tenant is about to leave.
 So, I’m now checking to see what the next step is, and consult my legal advisor.

 We reached a nice milestone this month too (Drums please!).
 We broke even on the building of our yurt after a bit more than 2.5 years.
 This means that now every day that we stay in our place (and for now we don’t have a reason to move), it’s pure profit!
 That’s almost 40% yearly return on investment!

-    - Do any of you have any net calculations with family or friends?
+- Do any of you have any net calculations with the family of friends?
 I do.
-I didn't track those either.
-But this month I realised they should by in the net worth calculation, as an asset or debt.
+I didn’t track those either.
+But this month I realized they should be in the net worth calculation, as an asset or debt.
 So, I added that in too for the first time.

 LET’S DIVE INTO THE DETAILS OF OUR NET WORTH:

-    US Real Estate: The money from selling part of those houses portfolio is finally at the bank.
+US Real Estate: The money from the selling part of those houses portfolio is finally at the bank.
 It costs more than 70 USD just to deposit that check with all the processing involved.
 Outrageous!
 But there was nothing I could do about it.
-Any ideas for next time?
-Anyway, that amount as I said didn't change my net worth as the check amount was deducted from the net worth I was keep of this investment.
-It also doesn't count as an income.
-As this is return on investment.
+Any ideas for the next time?
+Anyway, that amount as I said didn’t change my net worth I kept with this investment.
+It also doesn’t count as an income.
+As this is a return on investment.
 So, until the selling amount does not exceed the principal invested, it will keep to be counted this way.
-It did of course help with the cashflow.
-This money is going towards the UK real estate investment I'm working on.
+It did of course help with the cash flow.
+This money is going towards the UK real estate investment I’m working on.

 PERSONAL AND PROFESSIONAL LIFE: